webry-com/vscode-links/README.md

   - **linkText:** Text matched by the pattern. _(string)_
   - **file:** Template literal tag to get the file path based on the current file and os.
   - **workspace:** Template literal tag to get the workspace file path based on your relative path and os.
+  - **log:** Function to log strings to the VSCode Links output panel.

 ## Examples